 The most recent ALJ intentionally failed to do her job by dismissing our physical listing-level argument.

 During the hearing, the ALJ stated she would not consider the physical listing-level argument because the claimant didn’t allege it when initially filing for disability.
 However, the claimant had alleged the impairment throughout the adjudicative period of time; they also alleged the impairment in the prior claim as well.
-Despite listing-level evidence, the latest ALJ to decide the case found the impairment non-severe at Step 2.
+Despite listing-level evidence, the latest ALJ found the impairment non-severe at Step 2.
 It is quite suspect to find a listing-level impairment non-severe after stating it would be dismissed at the hearing.

 Prior SSD professionals in and out of SSA missed the listing-level impairment